rusili/AC-Android/lessons/for-loops/README.md

 - Understand the components of a for loop
 - Properly use 'continue' and 'break'
 - Iterate through a String using a standard loop
-- Understand how to define functions
+- Understand how to define Methods
-- Understand how to properly call functions in Java
+- Understand how to properly call methods in Java

 ## Resources